Create a Linux VM from a custom disk with the Azure CLI

 Option 2: Copy an existing VM

-You can also create the customized VM in Azure and then copy the OS disk and attach it to a new VM to create another copy.
-This is fine for testing, but if you want to use an existing Azure VM as the model for multiple new VMs, you really should create an image instead.
-For more information about creating an image from an existing Azure VM, see Create a custom image of an Azure VM using the CLI
+You can also create a customized VM in Azure and then copy the OS disk and attach it to a new VM to create another copy.
+This is fine for testing, but if you want to use an existing Azure VM as the model for multiple new VMs, create an image instead.
+For more information about creating an image from an existing Azure VM, see Create a custom image of an Azure VM by using the CLI.

 Create a snapshot

 This example creates a snapshot of a VM named myVM in resource group myResourceGroup and creates a snapshot named osDiskSnapshot.

 osDiskId=$(az vm show -g myResourceGroup -n myVM --query "storageProfile.osDisk.managedDisk.id" -o tsv) az snapshot create \ -g myResourceGroup \ --source "$osDiskId" \ --name osDiskSnapshot

 Create a new managed disk from the snapshot.